 |Notes to Financial Statements|

 The Company enters into standard indemnification arrangements in the ordinary course of business.
 Pursuant to these arrangements, the Company indemnifies, holds harmless and agrees to reimburse the indemnified parties for losses suffered or incurred by the indemnified party, in connection with performance of services within the scope of the agreement, breach of the agreement by the Company, or noncompliance of regulations or laws by the Company, in all cases provided the indemnified party has

 notbreached the agreement and/or the loss is

 notattributable to the indemnified party's negligence or willful malfeasance.
 The term of these indemnification agreements is generally perpetual any time after the execution of the agreement.
-The maximum potential amount of future payments the Company could be required to make under these arrangements is
+The maximum potential amounts of future payments the Company could be required to make under these arrangements is

 notdeterminable.
 The Company has never incurred costs to defend lawsuits or settle claims related to these indemnification agreements.
 As a result, the Company believes the estimated fair value of these agreements is minimal.